afivos/afivos.com/_posts/2018-07-06-social-inclusion-brick-council.md

 date:       2018-07-06
 preview:    /images/2018/07/SIBC.jpg

 headline:    The SIBC hopes to help encourage public participation in urban planning.
-It utilises workshops to help foster conversations about the future of built environment in any given place.
+It utilises workshops to help foster conversations about the future of the built environment in any given place.

 website_url:	http://sibc.org.uk
 website_name:	sibc.org.uk
 ---
 *Collaboration with <a href="https://morganjlthorne.com">Morgan Thorne</a>, Carla Schleicher, Bahar Kaplan, Ludovica Galletta and Nick Banning.*

 The <a href="http://sibc.org.uk">Social Inclusion Brick Council</a> is a proposal that hopes to help encourage public participation in urban planning.
-It utilizes workshops to help foster conversations about the future of built environment in any given place.
+It utilizes workshops to help foster conversations about the future of the built environment in any given place.
 We believe that public participation is an integral part of successful urban planning.

 {% image imgbleed 2018/07/DSC06444.jpg %}